 Play the game↗ or check out the walkthrough!↗

-7 weeks [October 2024 - December 2024]
+7 weeks [Oct 2024 - Dec 2024]

 My focus during this project was to create strong environmental storytelling through the use of map design, level design, and cutscenes.
 My goal was to ensure that it would immerse players into the story, communicate narrative details, and expand upon the existing world.
+I programmed and implemented a few of the player's interactions with the environment, created the dialogue system and cutscenes, and illustrated the environments to achieve this.

 Gameplay was designed to be related to the player character’s task to communicate to the player what was happening in the narrative and indicate challenges the characters were facing.
 It served to show the character's different approaches to problems: Anthony's charisma and social skills versus Theo's technological and hacking skills.
+I programmed the following 2 puzzles to reflect this: an NPC deduction puzzle where the player has to pickpocket an NPC for a keycard, and a circuit puzzle where the player has to connect two ends of a circuit to create a distraction.
+Both puzzles were designed to be solved through the character's approach to problems.

 I created the dialogue system to included profile pictures, variable text size, and colour to make moments more memorable and give more character to the NPCs.
 NPC dialogue changed depending on story progression to increase immersion and reward players for exploration.
 Dialogue focused on conveying the workplace atmosphere and reactions to story beats.
 Since Chapter 1 and Chapter 2 takes place simultaneosly, dialogue reflected changes from both sides of the story.